Men's Health & Wellness

 Is Viagra Safe for the Heart?

 The safety of Viagra is based on personal health.
-It should be avoided in men having a recent heart attack, stroke, or severe heart disease or taking nitrates, because of the deadly drop in blood pressure.
+It should be avoided in men having a recent heart attack, stroke, or severe heart disease or taking nitrates because of the deadly drop in blood pressure.
 It can be safely used by others with a cardiologist’s clearance.
 Always reveal your complete medical history so that you can be properly assessed on the safety of using Viagra.

 Viagra is used to enhance the quality and firmness of the erection by increasing blood flow, but it does not enhance sex drive (libido) or directly fix previous ejaculation.
-Strange men have the advantage of improved performance indirectly.
+Some men have the advantage of improved performance indirectly.
 It cannot be used as a hormone booster or aphrodisiac and only works with sexual stimulation.

 Can women use Viagra?